 When IDSA was formed, it consisted of about 600 members in 10 chapters across the country.
 The first Chairman of its Board was John Vassos (1898-1985), the founder of ADI, and its first President was Henry Dreyfuss (1904-1972).
 The organization's original headquarters was located in New York City, New York.
 By 1980, IDSA had re-initiated its annual national design awards and revised its bylaws significantly.
 Around that same time, the headquarter office was relocated to the Washington, DC area where it remains today, though with an increasingly distributed staff.
 IDSA founded The Design Foundation - a 501c(3) organization - in 2001 as a means to expand the Society's outreach and educational efforts.
 Further updates to the organizational bylaws were implemented by the Board of Directors in 2017 to update its operations for a new generation.

-Today, IDSA maintains a roster of over 2,000 members in the United States and internationally, and produces a wide range of annual programming for a broad community of design professionals.
+Today, IDSA maintains a roster of around active 2,500 members in the United States and internationally, and produces a wide range of annual programming for a broad community of design professionals.
 Our Professional Chapters are quite active and are led by 100% volunteer teams who are supported with tools and resources from the IDSA headquarter staff.
 These communities help to foster professional development through the delivery of localized programming and networking opportunities.